Obturator Externus

 Insertion

-Trochanteric fossa of the femur
+Trochanteric fossa of the femur5

 Innervation

-Obturator N. (L3, L4)
+Obturator N. (L3, L4)5

 Action

-• Hip: adduction and external rotation
+• Hip: adduction and external rotation5

-• Pelvic Stabilization: Sagittal plane
+• Pelvic Stabilization: Sagittal plane5

 Overview

 “The obturator externus muscle arises from the external side of the obturator membrane and adjacent ilium (see Fig. 12.14).
 The belly of this muscle is visible from the anterior side of the pelvis after removal of the adductor longus and pectineus muscles (see Fig. 12.26, left side).
 The muscle attaches posteriorly on the femur at the trochanteric fossa (see Fig. 12.6).
 (Based on its leverage to produce adduction, location, and innervation, the obturator externus is more anatomically associated with the adductor group of muscles than with the other five short external rotators.
 The obturator externus is innervated by nerve roots that originate from the lumbar plexus [via the obturator nerve], as are most of the other adductor muscles.
-The other small external rotators, in contrast, are innervated through the sacral plexus, with nerve roots as low as S2.)”
+The other small external rotators, in contrast, are innervated through the sacral plexus, with nerve roots as low as S2.)”7

 References